dev4press/gd-bbpress-tools/readme.txt

 = Where can I configure the plugin? =
 Open the Forums menu, and you will see Tools item there.
 This will open a panel with global plugin settings.

-= Will this plugin work with standalone bbPress installation? = No. This plugin requires the plugin versions of bbPress 2.5 or higher.
+= Will this plugin work with old, standalone bbPress (versions 1.x) installation? = No. This plugin requires the plugin versions of bbPress 2.6.2 or higher.

 = Click on Quote button doesn't add quoted content? = This happens if the plugin's JavaScript is not loaded.
 Make sure that both CSS and JavaScript options are enabled.
 If that doesn't help, make sure to enable 'Always Include' option too.